Georgia Clay, PhD Student

 "Attending these kinds of conferences gives you a great opportunity to meet other students and researchers and gain feedback on your own work, in what is always a really supportive environment," says Georgia, who has also presented her research at other events, such as the Pint of Science festivals.

-Our School of Sport and Exercise Science features a range of cutting-edge facilities and offers teaching that is underpinned by scientific research and scholarship, with links to industry and professional practices operating within the community.
+Sport Science features a range of cutting-edge facilities and offers teaching that is underpinned by scientific research and scholarship, with links to industry and professional practices operating within the community.

 Students testing on an exercise bike